explosivegaming/scenario/README.md

 #### Using The Core Files
 1. Copy the core folder and the StdLib File
 2. Copy the control.lua and edit the load.lua in each file
-3. The require order is imporant in the control.lua
+3. The require order is important in the control.lua
 4. Use playerRanks.lua to edit the rank system
 5. Add your own files to the addons folder and require them in the load.lua